ryouze/wa_color/docs/README.md

 # reason
 * they change the plan so often that i thought it would be kinda convenient
-* i have a sbc lying around
+* i have a single board computer lying around

 ---